2002 Venezuelan coup attempt: Strikes

-11 April march
+11 April

 The crisis that triggered the coup came when "workers and business leaders", infuriated by Chávez's "meddling in the state oil company", as the Chicago Tribune put it, joined in "calling for a general strike that cut exports" in support of striking oil workers.
 The strike began, according to The Washington Post, "as a managerial protest at the state-run oil company, but evolved into a broad effort supported by the country's largest business and labor groups to force Chávez from power."
 After days of general strikes and protests involving thousands of Venezuelans, on 10 April, a speech was held at the CTV headquarters, where CTV and Fedecámaras held speeches that involved a brigadier general denouncing Chávez's alleged involvement with FARC, and the announcement of a march the next day with the possibility of an indefinite strike.
 The march on 11 April was to begin at 9:00am, starting at Parque del Este and ending at the PDVSA headquarters.

 On 11 April, just hours before an operation to take over the PDVSA by force was to begin, General Rosendo, knowing the consequences of such an action, talked Chávez out of the plan.
-Later that day, hundreds of thousands to millions of Venezuelans marched to the PDVSA headquarters later that day to protest against the recent dismissal of the management board.
+Later that day, one hundred fifty thousand Venezuelans marched to the PDVSA headquarters later that day to protest against the recent dismissal of the management board.
 Once at the headquarters, those present at the rally began to chant "To Miraflores!
 To Miraflores!
 To Miraflores!", in reference to the Miraflores Presidential Palace.
 In response, Carlos Ortega declared: "This human river is now going to Miraflores to ask for your resignation", referring to Chávez.
 The National Guard would later repress the concentration in Chuao and, equipped with firearms, would confront the demonstrators in the vicinity of the Miraflores Palace.